 Additionally, it’s highly recommended that you implement interactive usability tests and split in-app tests to gauge engagement and pinpoint problematic areas that might lead users to drop off.

-Plus, always check other services and jot down all the things you like.
+Plus, always check other services and jot down everything you like.
 Analyzing this list of Onbording Software for Saas is a great way to get inspired!

 These are some of the basic measures that will help you create a frictionless onboarding flow.

-But user onboarding is a very broad and complex topic that revolves around marketing and sales principles as well as user experience, psychology, product management, gamification, and customer success.
+But user onboarding is a very broad and complex topic that revolves around marketing and sales principles, user experience, psychology, product management, gamification, and customer success.

-If you’re really interested in shaping a memorable user experience with advanced tactics, I’d recommend checking Userlane’s User Onboarding Experience Guide to learn everything you need to know about user psychology, goals and objectives you need to achieve during the onboarding phase, best practices, and advanced techniques.
+Suppose you’re really interested in shaping a memorable user experience with advanced tactics.
+In that case, I’d recommend checking Userlane’s User Onboarding Experience Guide to learn everything you need to know about user psychology, goals and objectives you need to achieve during the onboarding phase, best practices, and advanced techniques.

 Keep in mind that it’s all about your users and their experience.
-Without a frictionless and enjoyable user experience, chances are, they’re not going to use your product.
+Without a frictionless and enjoyable user experience, they’re not going to use your product.